 The Multi Shop Advantage™

 1) "it's not that bad".
-Well "how many cars have you adjusted?"
 Unless you have been an insurance adjuster I can assure you, your evaluation of your hail damage is WRONG.

 2) "I'll wait until hail season is over."
 Then your insurance can charge you TWO deductibles if you are hit by a 2nd storm, and or total out your vehicle when the damage from TWO storms exceeds the damage to value threshold.
 Either way you LOSE.

-Look at the photo album on my Facebook page named "I will never Hertz you again", there are screenshots of billing errors, overages, bank overdrafts and even collection letters from Hertz.
-A gentleman who works for the Dallas Mavericks, getting them to and from their games can no longer rent a Hertz rental car anymore, and it was Hertz's error to start with.
+Look at the photo album on our Facebook page named "I will never Hertz you again", there are screenshots of billing errors, overages, bank overdrafts and even collection letters from Hertz.
+A gentleman who works for the Dallas Mavericks, getting them to and from their games can no longer rent a Hertz rental car anymore and it was Hertz's error to start with.

 Under no circumstances would I ever give Hertz a debit or credit card number on a rental car, even if a shop is paying for the rental itself.
-Once Hertz goes haywire, it's difficult if not impossible even for the shop to help you then.
+Once they go haywire, it's difficult if not impossible even for the shop to help you then.

 1) If your original hood is repairable by the PDR method.
 DO IT.
 I've never seen a PDRd hood that came out badly.

 3) It can actually be cheaper to buy an aftermarket hood, and have it painted than to pay a skilled PDR technician to repair the OEM hood.
-Cheaper is not always better.
+Cheaper is rarely better.

 4) When paint gets involved there are so many other variables that now come into play.
-Color matching, blending, finish quality, etc. I've seen every scenario and I can tell you when it can be PDRd it is the superior way to go.
-With that said there is damage and this storm is a good example, where the damage so far exceeds what PDR can do that there is no other choice.
-Knowing when you can and can't PDR to provide the best possible outcome is the question, and I have the answer.
+Color matching, blending, finish quality, etc. We've seen every scenario and I can tell you when it can be PDRd it is the superior way to go.
+With that said there is some damage where the damage so far exceeds what PDR can do that there is no other choice.
+Knowing when you can and can't PDR to provide the best possible outcome is the question, and we have the answer.